turbot/steampipe-docs/docs/guides/caching.md

 ## Types of Caches

 There are 2 caches in Steampipe:
-- The **Query Cache** is used to cache query results.
-Plugins automatically support query caching just by using the Steampipe Plugin SDK -  It requires no plugin-specific code (that's not *entirely* true, as there are instances where the plugin author nay need to dictate the caching behavior for a given table).
+The **Query Cache** is used to cache query results.
+Plugins automatically support query caching just by using the Steampipe Plugin SDK.
+In general this requires no plugin-specific code, though there are cases where the plugin author may need to dictate the caching behavior for a given table.
 The query cache resides in the plugin process.

 - The **Plugin Cache** (sometimes called the **Connection Cache**) can be used by plugin authors to cache arbitrary data.
-The plugin cache resides in the plugin process.
+The plugin cache also resides in the plugin process.

-The **Query Cache** is the focus of this guide - The Steampipe caching [environment variables](/docs/reference/env-vars/overview) and [configuration file options](/docs/reference/config-files/overview) are used to modify the behavior of the **query cache**, and do not affect the plugin cache.
+The **Query Cache** is the focus of this guide.
+The Steampipe caching [environment variables](/docs/reference/env-vars/overview) and [configuration file options](/docs/reference/config-files/overview) are used to modify the behavior of the **query cache**, and do not affect the plugin cache.

 ## How it (basically) works